pleunbis/Heuristieken/README.md

 * *Code*
 	This folder contains a file with possible algorithms for the solution of our case (*algorithms.py*), separate supporting files (*helper.py, classes.py*), and a main file (*main.py*).
 	* *Data*: contains a supporting file with the given requirements of the case
-	* *Results*: contains outcomes and visualizations of our code
+	* *Results*: contains outcomes and visualizations of the algorithms used

 * *Experiments*
 	In this folder you will find our initial and non-final scripts, used for testing and experimenting.